 The poverty of Bwiza’s 170 villagers, most of whom are socially marginalized Batwa (descendants of pygmies) contrasted with their irrepressible spirit, especially as expressed in their rich, original songs.
 Karl was inspired to work to improve their lives.
 Drawing in Rwandans, Americans, and others, he helped Bwiza become food-secure and to develop income-generating skills.

 During his three years in Rwanda, Karl visited the Bwiza village weekly.
 He initiated and oversaw numerous projects, including building agricultural terraces, planting crops, raising rabbits, and teaching first aid.
 He promoted Bwiza’s informal singing group, Kwizera (Faith), leading to professional performance opportunities and eventually attracting the attention of Rwandan officials and non-governmental elite who continue to support the village.

 Karl’s work advanced rural development, social integration, and ethnic reconciliation in Rwanda.
-View a slideshow with more photos of his projects here.

 Bureau of East Asian and Pacific Affairs (EAP)

 Cassie Brenn, spouse of a Foreign Service Officer, organized and leads a regular series of “Conversation Hours” at Embassy Hanoi’s American Center in response to growing demand among Vietnamese students for English language opportunities.

 Ms. Brenn created a weekly “Culture Connection Series” covering American culture, government, politics and history.
 Specific topics have included American icons such as Neil Armstrong; American holidays; and American customs such as the tooth fairy.
 The discussions were creative and interesting, while at the same time providing an opportunity for Vietnamese participants to practice their English skills.